Overview of the Health Care Security Ordinance

 Obligations for Employers Under the Ordinance

 In order to comply with the Health Care Security Ordinance (HCSO) in San Francisco, employers must meet specific requirements related to health care expenditures to ensure that employees receive adequate benefits.
 San Francisco's ordinance mandates that covered employers make a minimum expenditure on health care on behalf of their covered employees.
+Meeting these requirements involves several key steps:- Identifying Covered Employers: Employers need to first determine if they fall under the purview of this ordinance.
+Generally, any business with 20 or more employees, including 50 or more for non-profit entities, within the city and county of San Francisco is considered a covered employer.

 - Defining Covered Employees: Not all employees are covered under this ordinance.
 Essentially, employees who work for the employer in San Francisco for more than eight hours per week are included.
 However, conditions such as length of tenure and payment on an hourly wage must be considered for eligibility under this ordinance.